-- 4. Please describe the measures that AECON Group Inc has taken, or plans to take, to prevent the recurrence of situations of human rights violations against Wet'suwet'en Indigenous Peoples, as well as other Indigenous Peoples and communities affected by development projects in the future. - 5.
+- 4. Please describe the measures that Alberta Investment Management Corporation has taken, or plans to take, to prevent the recurrence of situations of human rights violations against Wet'suwet'en Indigenous Peoples, as well as other Indigenous Peoples and communities affected by development projects in the future. - 5.
 Please explain what measures have been adopted to ensure that staff of your company as well as your business partners have adequate awareness, knowledge and tools to identify and report human rights abuses, including those alleged in the present letter, throughout your operations. - 6.
-Please provide information on the steps taken by AECON Group Inc to establish, implement and/or enforce an operational-level grievance mechanism, in line with the UN Guiding Principles, in order to address the adverse human rights impacts caused or contributed to by your company's operations. - 7.
-Please kindly provide information on how AECON Group Inc does not impact negatively the work of human rights defenders, specifically in light of the recommendations provided to Businesses in the Report of the Working Group on the issue of human rights and transnational corporations and other business enterprises on the adverse impact of business activities on human rights defenders (A/HRC/47/39/Add.2).
+Please provide information on the steps taken by Alberta Investment Management Corporation to establish, implement and/or enforce an operational-level grievance mechanism, in line with the UN Guiding Principles, in order to address the adverse human rights impacts caused or contributed to by your company's operations. - 7.
+Please kindly provide information on how Alberta Investment Management Corporation does not impact negatively the work of human rights defenders, specifically in light of the recommendations provided to Businesses in the Report of the Working Group on the issue of human rights and transnational corporations and other business enterprises on the adverse impact of business activities on human rights defenders (A/HRC/47/39/Add.2). - 8.
+Please provide information on whether and/or how your company assesses the actual and potential human rights impacts of investees prior to investing as well as on an ongoing basis once invested.
+In particular, please provide information on whether your company consulted with relevant stakeholders, such as the Wet'suwet'en Indigenous Peoples and communities in this specific case. - 9.
+Please provide information on whether and/or how your company has enabled and/or promoted the provision of remedy to victims of business-related human rights abuse, recalling the expectation for investee companies to each have in place operational-level grievance mechanisms and participate in collective bargaining processes in line with the UNGPs' effectiveness criteria. - 10.
+Please provide information on whether your company publicly discloses how it is addressing human rights risks and impacts connected with its investment activities.